-The California State Legislature is once again busy this summer considering dozens of proposed education bills that could affect everything from charter schools and mental health support, to when the school day should start for middle and high school students.
+The California State Legislature was busy this session that just concluded considering dozens of proposed education bills that could affect everything from charter schools and mental health support to when the school day should start for middle and high school students.

-Assembly Bill 8, student mental health: This bill would require, on or before December 31, 2024, a school or a charter school to have at least one mental health professional for every 600 students generally accessible to students on campus during school hours.
+Assembly Bill 8, student mental health: This bill would require, on or before Dec.
+31, 2024, a school or a charter school to have at least one mental health professional for every 600 students, generally accessible to students on campus during school hours.
 (Bill was withdrawn by author)

-Senate Bill 328, school start times: Would require the school day for middle schools and high schools, including those operated as charter schools, to begin no earlier than 8:00 a.m. and 8:30 a.m., respectively, by July 1, 2022.
+Senate Bill 328, school start times: Would require the school day for middle schools and high schools, including those operated as charter schools, to begin no earlier than 8 a.m. and 8:30 a.m., respectively, by July 1, 2022.
+(Approved by the governor)